ayagamal-tech/Dice_Game/README.md

 # Ludo_Game
-simulated for two players, started and determined the winner based on the randomly rolled dice values
+Simulated a multiplayer dice game, where gameplay initiation and winner determination rely on several randomly rolled dice values and moves, with a focus on both scalability and optimized storage, Tools : SDL, OpenGL